atomicgo/event/README.md

 	// Trigger the event somewhere - can be in a different function or package PlayerJoinEvent.Trigger(Player{Name: "Marvin"})
+	delay() // delay for deterministic output
 	PlayerJoinEvent.Trigger(Player{Name: "Bob"})
+	delay() // delay for deterministic output
 	PlayerJoinEvent.Trigger(Player{Name: "Alice"})

 	// Keep the program alive